-Antidepressant medicines, particularly paroxetine and mirtazepine, have been found to help reduce the main symptoms of PTSD even if you are not depressed.
+Particularly paroxetine and mirtazapine, have been found to help reduce the main symptoms of PTSD even if you are not depressed.
 They work by interfering with brain chemicals (neurotransmitters) such as serotonin which may be involved in causing symptoms.

 A combination of treatments such as CBT and an SSRI antidepressant may work better in some cases than either treatment alone.

-How can family and friends help people with post-traumatic stress disorder?
+How to help someone with post-traumatic stress disorder

 - Keep a look out for behavioural changes, such as taking time off from work.